-In west we have learned that our customers make rational choices and decisions.
-In China not so.
-You need to extend your product by the other 50% of Guanxi.
+In the West we have learned that our customers can make rational choices and decisions.
+In China not always so.
+You need to extend your product by Guanxi.
 Purpose of the private sales meetings is to work for the Guanxi.

-You need to win the customer representatives to become your supporters for later pre-sales and sales meetings.
-You need to be able to answer why business with you is worth of it.
-That question is much bigger than your product.
+You need to win the customer representative(s) to become your supporters for later pre-sales and sales meetings.
+You need to be able to answer Why business with you is worth of it.
+That question is bigger than your product.

 During private sales meetings, customer representatives will compare your product's weaknesses and strengths openly to your competition.
 Customer's requirements are discussed and can be re-set to match.
 Your company's image is important.
 Most importantly, Guanxi is built and agreed.

 More customer representatives join into these meetings.
 Products and solutions are introduced in detail and presentations are made.
 But the content in these pre-sales meetings is not overly meaningful.
-If you have won the influencers or key decision makers to your side, most likely the others will follow them and become your supporters.
+If you have won the influencers or key decision makers to your side during earlier privater sales meetings, most likely others will follow them and become your supporters.